 Work Order Template

-Stop losing money on Ui Ux Designer projects.
+Stop losing money on UI UX Designer projects.

+Send your first 3 work orders for free.
 Without a formal work order, 'just one more tweak' quickly turns into forty hours of unpaid labor and a missed deadline.
 This document is the only thing standing between a profitable sprint and a project that drains your bank account.

 1. Job Description & Scope of Work